OutSystems/docs-product/src/deliver-mobile/app-shield/intro.md

 Non-specific limitations.

 * On iOS the plugin doesn't block user-initiated screenshots, it only notifies the app that a screenshot was taken.
 OutSystems currently doesn't support this event.
 However, AppShield blocks taking screenshots of the iOS App Switcher.

-* After MABS creates a build, with the AppShield plugin active, and signs the build, you can't sign that build again manually because the app would recognize that as signs of tampering.
+* After MABS creates a build with the AppShield plugin active, and signs the build, you can't sign that build again manually because the app would recognize that as a sign of tampering.

 ### Obfuscation